 - Academic Strength

 This one is pretty obvious.
 You are applying to be a college student—you’re going to spend a lot of time taking classes.
 I review a student’s transcript thoroughly, especially noting their GPA and the rigor of curriculum.
-I want to see a student has challenged themself by taking the most rigorous courses their school offers—especially in junior and senior years.
+I want to see a student has challenged himself or herself by taking the most rigorous courses their school offers—especially in junior and senior years.

 - Personal Passions and Involvement